 The app works well on PC, Mac, Linux, iOS, and Android.
 There are dedicated Discord apps on each platform for chatting and calling on the go.
 What makes Discord so popular are the streams, community engagement, and user-friendly interface, all combined under a single bracket.
 Discord offers free VoIP, text, and video chat servers and unique features for gamers.

 Twitch is one of the world’s leading live-streaming platforms, which makes it perfect for gamers worldwide.
+Streamers can design their channel by adding personal Twitch alert sounds and overlays.
 This American live-streaming service primarily focuses on video-game streaming which includes broadcasts of the International Esports Championships.

 Twitch makes it easy for you to discover and join new channels and find regular streamers.
 People suggest getting growth service.
 However, don’t take service from cheap provider like Streambot as concerned people say that Streambot is not safe to use to grow followers.
 This feature is not available on Discord.
 Watching videos and broadcasts on Twitch is free, and you don’t need to log in for the same as well.

 Here, you can find channels and streamers that have their own gaming community.
 This gives everyone a chance to bond with like-minded people and watch every stream they want for free.
 Millions of professional gamers stream their live game action, which in turn is spectated by millions of users.

 Discord Vs. Twitch

 While there may be nothing on paper that separates the two behemoths, there are a few things based on which these two applications can be differentiated.

 Both these applications stand out because of their easy yet customizable interface.
 Both Twitch and Discord have a user interface loaded with dozens of features and have an effortless operation.
 It is easy to find, discover, and join new channels on both Discord and Twitch.